 Nord Stream 2 is the perfect example of what happens when geopolitical gambles for cheap fossil fuels go wrong.
 Europe’s most controversial pipeline stretches 1,230 km (764 mi) from the Leningrad region in Russia through the Finnish, Swedish, and Danish parts of the Baltic Sea to the north-eastern coast of Germany.[1]
-Just as its sister pipeline Nord Stream 1, Nord Stream 2 consists of two parallel running pipelines, Line A and B.14337 Russian state-owned Gazprom is the company behind Nord Stream 2.[2]
+Just like its sister pipeline Nord Stream 1, Nord Stream 2 consisted of two parallel running pipelines, Line A and B.14337 Russian state-owned Gazprom is the company behind Nord Stream 2.[2]
 Wintershall Dea, Engie, Fortum/Uniper, OMV and Shell helped the Russian gas giant finance the pipeline.[3]
 In total, Nord Stream 2 cost EUR 9.5 billion.14339 After it was completed in 2021, Nord Stream 2 never went into operation.
-Seven months into Russia’s war on Ukraine, the pipeline is dead.
+More than two and a half years after the Russian invasion of Ukraine, the pipeline is dead.
 A geopolitical ruin now physically damaged, it is unlikely to ever pump Russian gas to Europe.

 Putin’s Pipeline Politics

 With Nord Stream 2, Russia opened up a geopolitical hornets’ nest.
-International observers warned that Nord Stream 2 would make Europe heavily reliant on Russian gas deliveries.
-Critics from the European Union (EU) worried that more economic cooperation with Gazprom would bring Russian influence to Europe, along with even more Russian gas.[7]
-EU member states and officials argued that the pipeline was only a political tool and completely unnecessary for Europe’s energy security.1434114343 Many cautioned that the pipeline would allow Russia to bypass the Ukrainian gas route and further destabilize Ukraine after the Russian annexation of Crimea in 2014.
-In addition, they argued that the resource dependency created by the pipeline connection would put economic and political pressure on the EU.143451434714349
+Long before Gazprom built the pipeline, international observers warned that Nord Stream 2 would make Europe heavily reliant on Russian gas deliveries.
+Critics from the European Union (EU) worried that more economic cooperation with Gazprom would bring Russian influence into Europe as well as gas.[7]
+EU member states and officials argued that the pipeline was only a political tool and completely unnecessary for Europe’s energy security.1434114343 Many cautioned that the pipeline would allow Russia to bypass the Ukrainian gas route and further destabilize the country following Russia's annexation of Crimea in 2014.
+In addition, they argued that the dependency created by the pipeline connection would put the EU under intense economic and political pressure.143451434714349

 Despite these early warnings, the companies Uniper, Wintershall Dea, Shell, Engie and OMV financed the pipeline.
-The German government only stopped Nord Stream 2 when Russian aggressions against Ukraine escalated.14351 On 24 February 2022, Russia waged an unprovoked, deadly war on Ukraine.
-In the weeks and months following the invasion, thousands of Ukrainian civilians have been killed, and millions have been forced to flee.14353 The International Criminal Court and other organizations are investigating suspected war crimes committed by Russian forces in Ukraine.14355
+The German government only stopped Nord Stream 2 when Russian aggressions against Ukraine escalated in early 2022.14351 On 24 February 2022, Russia launched an unprovoked, deadly attack on Ukraine.
+Since the invasion, thousands of Ukrainian civilians have been killed, and millions have been forced to flee.14353 The International Criminal Court and other organizations are investigating suspected war crimes committed by Russian forces in Ukraine.14355

 As the brutal war raged on, Russia used its pipelines and its gas to put European countries under pressure.
 Gazprom massively cut the gas supplies through its numerous pipelines to Europe.1435714359 In September 2022, Gazprom stopped the gas flows through the sister pipeline Nord Stream 1 completely.
-As gas prices soar, people have to bear the brunt of the crisis.
-Again and again, Putin used Europe’s gas addiction to bring the dead Nord Stream 2 project back into play.1478514363 Nord Stream 2 would have entrenched Europe’s dependency and provided Russia with even more gas money that would help fund its war against Ukraine.14365
+As winter approached, people had to bear the brunt of soaring gas prices.15361 Again and again, Putin used Europe’s gas addiction to bring the dead Nord Stream 2 project back into play.1478514363 Nord Stream 2 would have entrenched Europe’s dependency on both fossil fuel and Russia, while providing Russia with even more gas money to fund its war against Ukraine.14365

 Few Lessons Learned

-On 26 September 2022, underwater explosions likely delivered Nord Stream 1 and 2 a final blow.14367 Detonations ruptured both lines of Nord Stream 1, and one line of Nord Stream 2.14369 According to Gazprom, the second line of Nord Stream 2 is intact.14371 Large amounts of gas gushed from the 3 ruptured lines into the Baltic Sea and the atmosphere.
-Scientists saythat this could be the biggest gas leak in history.14373 The damages are so severe that German authorities believe Nord Stream 1 and 2 may never carry gas again.14375 Yet, Gazprom pushes to open up the intact second line of Nord Stream 2.14377
+On 26 September 2022, underwater explosions likely delivered Nord Stream 1 and 2 a final blow.14367 Detonations ruptured both lines of Nord Stream 1 and one line of Nord Stream 2.14369 According to Gazprom, the second line of Nord Stream 2 remained intact.14371 For days, large amounts of methane gushed from the 3 ruptured lines into the Baltic Sea and the atmosphere.
+Scientists say that this could have been the biggest gas leak in history.14373 Gazprom continues to push for the commissioning of Nord Stream 2's intact second line.15363 However, the physical damages and political shock were so severe that Nord Stream 1 and 2 will most likely never carry gas again.1437515365

 Arctic Gas for Europe

 Nord Stream 2's starting point lies in north-western Russia.
 In the Kurgalsky nature reserve, the pipeline dips into the Baltic Sea.[23]
 The Kurgalsky reserve is a coastal sanctuary for rare birds and animals such as the Baltic ringed seal.[24]
 Dunes, coastal meadows and mudflats cover this protected area.[25]
-Nevertheless, Gazprom has sent its construction companies into the Kurgalsky reserve to lay the pipeline.[26]
+Nevertheless, Gazprom sent its construction companies in to lay the pipeline.[26]
 Their machines have destroyed numerous protected and unique plants.[27][28]
 Botanists discovered that the company failed to transplant the protected plants.[29]
 Instead, it simply replaced them with non-endangered ones.[30]

 The Baltic Sea is already under pressure from fisheries, ship traffic and pollution.[31]
 But Nord Stream 2 has damaged its marine ecosystems even more.
 In German waters, the gas pipeline runs exclusively through marine protected areas.[32]
 Dredging companies have scraped an 80-meter-wide corridor into the seabed for the pipeline.[33]
 As they removed sand and mud from the seafloor, they destroyed what used to be the home of marine animals, underwater plants, and stone reefs.[34]
 The construction of the pipeline has driven endangered animals such as porpoises, river lampreys and sea ducks out of their old habitats.[35]